cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 ### Setting Up with Docker Compose

-Copy the following a docker compose file in a new directory.
+Copy the following docker compose file into a new directory.
 Note that the directory name becomes the prefix for the container.
 You'll need to replace items in the file that have the format `${VARIABLE_NAME}` with the actual value.
 Check out the [docker documentation](https://docs.docker.com/compose/environment-variables/#substitute-environment-variables-in-compose-files) for more information on how to do this securely.

 To get the env variables needed for OnPatient functionality, [see our documentation here](./onpatient-setup).